-B. THE CONSTITUTION OF THE CHURCH.
+B. The Constitution of the Church.
 Naturally the teaching function of the Catholic Church is exercised in accordance with the constitution which this divinely instituted society received from its Founder.
 The Church is a real and definitely visible society which Jesus Christ our Lord founded while He lived upon this earth.
 He founded this society by first of all gathering the first members and then organizing them properly for the attainment of an end which He pointed out to them.
-The men chosen by Jesus Christ as the first members of the Church and the bearers of the organization to their fellow men were the Apostles.
+The men chosen by Jesus Christ as the first members of the Church and tlicrbearers, qf the organization to their fellow men were the Apostles; .

-Our Lord established the Catholic Church as an hierarchical
+Our Lord established'th^-Catholic GhUrch as an hierarchical